 The platform cooperates with Pacific Island nations by:

-• Real-time monitoring – Continuous tracking of fishing vessel activities through the PNA’s IFIMS system allows for immediate detection and response to potential violations
+- Real-time monitoring – Continuous tracking through the PNA’s IFIMS system allows immediate detection and response to potential violations.

-SmarTuna’s GDST-compatible platform ensures transparent data exchange between its platform and the PNA Office , fishing fleets, and downstream supply chain partners.
-This comprehensive digital traceability system empowers island nations to transform their fisheries management from reactive enforcement to proactive oversight, maximizing the value of their licenses while building stronger partnerships with responsible fishing operators and buyers who prioritize sustainability.
+SmarTuna’s GDST-compatible platform ensures transparent data exchange between its platform and the PNA Office, fishing fleets, and downstream supply chain partners.
+This digital traceability system empowers island nations to shift from reactive enforcement to proactive oversight, maximizing license value while building stronger partnerships with responsible fishing operators and buyers who prioritize sustainability.